Lolendor/reVCDOS/README.md

-# GTA Vice City - HTML5 Port (DOS Zone)
+reVCDOS - HTML5 Port

-Web-based port of GTA: Vice City running in browser via WebAssembly.
+Running in browser via WebAssembly.

 You can check which files I made changes in commit section.

 ## History & Restoration

-This project is a community effort to preserve the incredible HTML5 port of GTA: Vice City.
+This project is a community effort to preserve the incredible HTML5 port.

-*   **The Ban**: Rockstar Games issued a takedown for the original web port, shutting down the official servers and CDNs (`cdn.dos.zone`).
+*   **The Ban**: Takedown for the original web port, shutting down the official servers and CDNs.
 *   **Deobfuscation**: The source code was deobfuscated to allow for self-hosting and study.
-*   **WebAssembly Magic**: Unlike standard PC mods (e.g., *Vice City: Reviced*), this port runs entirely in the browser using WebAssembly.
+*   **WebAssembly Magic**: Unlike standard PC mods, this port runs entirely in the browser using WebAssembly.
 It streams assets on-the-fly, making it playable on almost any device with a browser and keyboard, without installation.
 *   **Restoring Functionality**: After the shutdown, the game would hang on a black screen because it couldn't fetch core data files (`.wasm`, `.data`) or assets from the dead CDNs.
 This repository solves that by:
     1. Providing a server that serves these critical files locally.
     2. Implementing a caching system to download and save surviving assets.